cncf/toc/proposals/incubation/opencost.md

 ## About OpenCost

-OpenCost is a vendor-neutral open source project for measuring and allocating Kubernetes infrastructure and container costs in real time.
+OpenCost is a vendor-neutral open source project for measuring and allocating Kubernetes infrastructure and container costs in real time and providing visibility into cloud costs across multiple providers .
 It was originally developed and open-sourced by [Kubecost](https://kubecost.com/).
 This project combines a [specification](https://github.com/opencost/opencost/blob/develop/spec) as well as a Golang implementation of these detailed requirements.

-The goal of OpenCost is to be the default real-time cloud cost monitoring solution for Kubernetes.
+The goal of OpenCost is to be the default real-time cloud cost monitoring solution for Kubernetes and cloud spend.
 OpenCost currently fully supports Amazon Web Services, Microsoft Azure, Google Cloud Platform, and on-premises with partial support for Alibaba Cloud and Scaleway.
 There are easily thousands of deployments of OpenCost in production and potentially orders of magnitude greater when considering inclusion in Kubecost’s commercial offering.

 ### Essentials